s-soroosh/elbts/README.md

 # elbts
-A transformer to turnd elb logs into time series
+A transformer to turn elb logs into time series.